Rostyslav Pavlenko: Works

-Teaching and Civic Activities, Media Experience

-Author of more than 400 publicist and over 40 scientific publications, in particular: author of the monograph "Parliamentary responsibility of the government" (2002), co-author and/or editor of about a dozen books.
+Pavlenko is an author of more than 400 publicist and over 40 scientific publications, in particular, he is the author of the monograph "Parliamentary responsibility of the government" (2002), co-author and/or editor of about a dozen books.

 Since 1996 has the experience in analyzing and drafting legislation in the spheres of constitutional law, budget law, administrative reform, election law, education reform.

 Personal life

-Spouse — Olena Mykhailivna Pavlenko.
-Son — Pavlenko Roman Rostyslavovych.